 See Gov.UK.
 Energy Performance Certificates (EPCs) are required when buying, selling, renting or letting premises including residential and commercial property, which may include church halls.

 In 2016, regulations came into force requiring rental properties to have an EPC Grade E or better.
 The requirements are as follows:

-- From 1 April 2018, an EPC Grade E or above is required for new tenancies (domestic or non-domestic), and also renewals or extensions;
+- From 1 April 2018, an EPC Grade E or above has been required for new tenancies (domestic or non-domestic), and also renewals or extensions;

-- From 1 April 2020, this requirement is extended to existing domestic lettings;
+- From 1 April 2020, this requirement is to be extended to existing domestic lettings;

-- From 1 April 2023, it will apply also to existing non-domestic lets.
+- From 1 April 2023, it is also to apply to existing non-domestic lets.

 These requirements are set out in the Energy Efficiency (Private Rented Property)(England and Wales) Regulations 2015.
 These regulations in turn refer back principally to the Energy Performance of Buildings (England and Wales) Regulations 2012, which already laid down requirements for EPCs (and DECs – see below).
 The 2015 regulations apply where an EPC is required under the 2012 regulations (and/or the previous 2007 version of those regulations), or under the 2010 Building Regulations (see sub-section further down).